bbglab/oncodrivefml/docs/source/configuration.rst

    :language: text
    :lines: 8,12-13,32-33,32-38,40-42,45-48,51-52,60-61

-The signature represents the probability of certain nucleotide to mutate taking into account its context [#context]_.
+The signature represents the probability of a certain nucleotide to mutate taking into account its context [#context]_.

 You can choose one of the following options for the signature:

-- Not use any signature, which is equivalent to assume that all changes have equal probability: ``method = 'none'``.
+- To not use any signature, which is equivalent to assume that all changes have equal probability to happen: ``method = 'none'``.
-  This approach is recommended when the dataset is small.
+  This approach is recommended for small datasets.

-- OncodriveFML can also compute a signature using the provided dataset.
+- OncodriveFML can also compute the signatures using the provided dataset.
   This option contains a set of parameters that you can use to decide how this computation is done.

-  - Select one of the methods to compute the signature from the dataset:
+  - Select one of the methods to compute the signatures from the dataset:
     ``method = 'full'`` to count each mutation once and ``method = 'complement'`` to collapse complementary mutations.